expo/expo/docs/versions/v13.0.0/guides/using-firebase.md

 ## 1. Firebase SDK Setup

 First we need to setup a Firebase Account and create a new project.
-We will be using the JavaScript SDK provided by Firebase, so pull it into your Exponent project.
+We will be using the JavaScript SDK provided by Firebase, so pull it into your Expo project.

 `npm install --save firebase`.